 By Andrew HadroNotice: All of the album links within this article are associate links.
 When you buy through links on this site, we may earn an affiliate commission.
+As an Amazon Associate this site earns from qualifying purchases.
 These fees go towards hosting fees for the website.

 I would like to present a list of essential baritone saxophone albums.
 This list is meant for relative newcomers to the baritone saxophone or jazz and those looking to become familiar with the most common and perhaps most influential baritone saxophonists and recordings.
 For the existing fans of the baritone, I have compiled a list of ‘deeper listening’ albums